jemc/slides-pony/source.md

 %% Here is our earlier example class - notice that we didn't use any reference capabilities in our first rendering of it - that's because we were just using the implicit defaults everywhere.

 %% Every type has a default reference capability.
 If you don't specify a reference capability when you declare a reference, it will use the default capability for that type.
-The `String` and `U8` types happen to be `val` by default, meaning that they're immutable values.
+The `String` and `U8` types happen to be `val` by default, so they're immutable values.
 Note that this doesn't mean you can't assign a different value to the `name` field of a `Person` - it just means that the `String` object itself cannot be changed.

 %% The `Person` type has a default reference capability of `ref`, indicating a "normal" mutable reference with no particular restrictions.
 If you wanted to use a different capability, like `iso`, so that it would be sendable, you would have to specify `Person iso` instead of just `Person`.

-%% We also see the `box` reference capability in the definition of the `age_diff` method - this doesn't refer to the arguments or return value, but rather to the `Person` object instance that we're operating on - again, in Pony we refer to the current instance as `this` - when you declare a method but don't specify a reference capability for it, `box` is the assumed default.
+%% We also see the `box` reference capability in the definition of the `age_diff` method - this doesn't refer to the arguments or return value, but rather to the `Person` object instance that we're operating on - again, in Pony we refer to the current instance as `this`, and that's what's used for reading and writing fields of the current object - so, in this case, the `this` reference would have the type `Person box`.
+When you declare a method but don't specify a reference capability for it, `box` is the assumed default.

-%% Remember that the `box` reference capability means that we can only read from it, not write to it - because our view of the `Person` instance is a `box`, this means that we can't change any fields of the `Person` from within the `age_diff` method - this makes sense, because just measuring a `Person` object shouldn't change it - if we wanted to change state from within the method, we'd have to declare it as `fun ref age_diff` instead.
+%% Remember that the `box` reference capability means that we can only read from it, not write to it - because our view of the `Person` instance is a `box`, this means that we can't change any fields of the `Person` from within the `age_diff` method - this makes sense, because just measuring a `Person` object shouldn't change it - if we wanted to change state from within the method, we'd have to declare it as `fun ref` instead.

-%% When the compiler knows that the `age_diff` method doesn't modify any state, it can make certain performance optimizations based on that guarantee.

-%% An astute viewer might notice that we're also not modifying the *other* `Person` in the `age_diff` method either, so we can actually change that parameter signature to accept a `Person box` instead of a `Person ref`.
+%% An astute viewer might notice that we're also not modifying the *other* `Person` in the `age_diff` method either, so we can actually change that parameter signature to accept a `Person box` for `that` instead of a `Person ref`.

 %% From another perspective, declaring as `fun box age_diff` means that we can call this method on any `Person` that we have read access to, not caring whether we have write access or whether anyone else has read or write access.

-%% If we were to declare it as `fun ref age_diff`, we would be prevented from calling that method if we didn't have write access to the `Person`.
+%% If we were to declare it as `fun ref`, we would be prevented from calling that method if we didn't have write access to the `Person`.

-%% If we were to declare it as `fun val age_diff`, we would be prevented from calling that method if *anyone else* had write access to the `Person`.
+%% If we were to declare it as `fun val`, we would be prevented from calling that method if *anyone else* had write access to the `Person`.

-%% If we were to declare it as `fun iso age_diff`, we would be prevented from calling that method if anyone else had *any access* to the `Person`, read *or* write access.
+%% If we were to declare it as `fun iso`, we would be prevented from calling that method if anyone else had *any access* at all to the `Person`.

 %% Note that in general, restricting what we can do within the method gives us more freedom in how we can call, and vice versa - this is a common theme with compilers - imposing restrictions actually give you more freedom in other ways.